TuringLang/NormalizingFlows.jl/README.md

 ```

 ## Quick recap of normalizing flows
-Normalizing flows transform a simple reference distribution $q_0$ (sometimes known as base distribution) to
+Normalizing flows transform a simple reference distribution $q_0$ (sometimes referred to as the base distribution)
-a complex distribution $q$ using invertible functions.
+to a complex distribution $q$ using invertible functions.

 In more details, given the base distribution, usually a standard Gaussian distribution, i.e., $q_0 = \mathcal{N}(0, I)$,
 we apply a series of parameterized invertible transformations (called flow layers), $T_{1, \theta_1}, \cdots, T_{N, \theta_k}$, yielding that